UoB-HPC/advanced-hpc-lbm/README.md

 ## Compiling and running

+You will need to load a CUDA module to compile OpenCL programs:

+    module load cuda/toolkit/7.5.18

 To compile type `make`.
 Editing the values for `CC` and `CFLAGS` in the Makefile can be used to enable different compiler options or use a different compiler.
 These can also be passed on the command line: